johnpapa/angular-ngrx-data/docs/entity-actions.md

 >The _ngrx-data_ library internally delegates much of the heavy lifting to _@ngrx/entity_.

 But you must still write a lot of code for each entity type.
-You're expected to create _eight_ `Action`s per entity type and write a _reducer_ that responds to these eight actions by calling eight methods of an [@ngrx/entity _EntityAdapter_](https://github.com/ngrx/platform/blob/master/docs/entity/adapter.md#adapter-collection-methods).
+You're expected to create _eight actions_ per entity type and write a _reducer_ that responds to these eight actions by calling eight methods of an [@ngrx/entity _EntityAdapter_](https://github.com/ngrx/platform/blob/master/docs/entity/adapter.md#adapter-collection-methods).

 These artifacts only address the _cached_ entity collection.

-You may write as many as _ eighteen additional actions_ to support a typical complement of asynchronous CRUD (Create, Retrieve, Update, Delete) operations.
+You may write as many as _eighteen additional actions_ to support a typical complement of asynchronous CRUD (Create, Retrieve, Update, Delete) operations.
 You'll have to dispatch them to the store where you'll process them with more _reducer_ methods and _effects_ that you must also hand code.

 With vanilla _ngrx_, you'll go through this exercise for _every entity type_.
 That's a lot of code to write, test, and maintain.